Risk-Free Returns & Exchanges + Lifetime Guarantee

 Walking down 47th street in NYC between 5th and 6th Avenues is an experience like none other in the city.
 While politely stating over and over again that "no, I'm neither buying nor selling today" to sellers on the street, I fantasize about galas and balls where I could wear the dazzling gems that wink at me through shop window after shop window.
 I wonder to myself: could I pull off/afford a Rolex?
 I remind myself how my friends/bank account would answer: no and no. Occasionally, something catches my eye that's perfect for an Instagram story (can anyone say diamond-encrusted Pillsbury Doughboy?
 If you're reading this, Mom, all I want for Christmas is...that).

-Located in Midtown between Times Square and Rockefeller Center, the NYC Diamond District is one of the most unique blocks in the city.
-It has a distinctly old-school New York feel even as the city changes rapidly around it.
+Located in Midtown Manhattan between Times Square and Rockefeller Center, the NYC Diamond District is one of the most unique blocks in the city.
+Once you turn off sixth avenue, it has a distinctly old-school New York feel even as the city changes rapidly around it.
 A Smithsonian article compared its operation to that of an old world bazaar (negotiating price is a huge, extremely important part of transactions in the district).
 Whether you’re buying a diamond, selling diamonds, having an engagement ring appraised, or checking out the block’s Art Deco architecture, West 47th street is a very exciting, sometimes overwhelming place.

-The 2019 Safdie brother movie Uncut Gems (starring Adam Sandler as a down-on-his luck jeweler) recently brought the New York City Diamond District to life for audiences across America, but here at HOLDEN, we walk through the Diamond District every single day on our way to work (we're at 575 5th Ave, come schedule an appointment to check us out!).
-All HOLDEN rings are manufactured in this historic district by expert jewelers with decades of experience in the heart of New York City (we've got a production video at the bottom of this page if you want to see the process for yourself!).
+The 2019 Safdie brother movie Uncut Gems (starring Adam Sandler as a down-on-his luck jeweler) recently brought the New York City Diamond District to life for audiences across the United States, but here at HOLDEN, we walk through the block every single day on our way to work (we're at 575 5th Ave, come schedule an appointment to check us out!).
+All Holden rings are manufactured in this historic district by expert jewelers with decades of experience in the heart of New York City (we've got a production video at the bottom of this page if you want to see the process for yourself!).
 For what it’s worth, we’ve never seen Adam Sandler during our commute, but the block is chock full of characters and experts in their craft.

 1. 90% of diamonds in the US come into the country through New York City.

-2. There are over 2,600 businesses in the Diamond District, many of which are located in one of 25 jewelry “exchanges” in the district.
+2. There are over 2,600 businesses in the district, many of which are located in one of 25 jewelry “exchanges.”